Skip to main content

 A key benefit of using a data fabric is that it covers both transactional and analytical systems.

 A data fabric thrives in situations where data is constantly changing, such as applications that involve partner data-sharing.
-Because the data is virtualized and connected directly to the source systems, you can easily read/write to those systems.
-No migration work is required.
-Your team gains real-time data for real-time insights into your organization.
+Because this data virtualization connects directly to source systems, you can easily read and write to those systems.
+No migration work or data movement is required.
+Your team gains real-time data for real-time intelligence into your organization.
 This single source of data gives you a complete view of your business—a holy grail that organizations have chased for years in search of better business outcomes.

 Here are some of the top benefits of using a data fabric:

-De-silos your data by connecting disparate data sets—without hordes of database specialists.
+• De-silos your data by creating a secure connection for disparate data sets without requiring hordes of database specialists or ETL scenarios.

-Improves decision-making by giving users a complete view of data.
+• Improves business intelligence and decision-making by giving users a complete view of data, which also provides a better user experience.

-Increases agility by letting you easily change and update your organization’s data models.
-Because the virtual data layer sits on top of the data, you don’t need to do complex maintenance work and you can quickly add, delete, and relate sources together as business needs change.
+• Increases agility by letting you easily change and update your organization's data models with less complex maintenance.
+You can quickly add, delete, and relate sources together as business needs change.

-Provides a simplified data modeling experience that democratizes data analysis, giving access not only to skilled data engineers and developers but also to line-of-business employees who need data-driven insights to reach their business objectives faster.
+• Provides a simplified data modeling experience that democratizes data analysis, giving access not only to skilled data engineers and developers but also to line-of-business employees who need accurate business intelligence to reach their objectives faster.

 According to Gartner® Top 10 Data and Analytics Trends for 2021, data fabric reduces time for integration design by 30%, deployment by 30%, and maintenance by 70% because the technology designs draw on the ability to use, reuse, and combine different data integration styles.

 For all these reasons, businesses can harness the power of data fabric to gain the competitive edge.
-It drives new speed, better decisions, and ultimately, digital innovation.
+It drives speed, better decisions, AI initiatives, and ultimately, digital innovation.

 Many enterprises have a business unit that deals with maintenance and service to their products (machines, utilities, etc.) To streamline efficiency, they need an application to manage all aspects of the request process, so the business unit looks to build a service request management application.